This post outlines how to write a lesson plan quickly and with ease.

 With their partners, learners will read the text, choose a section, and then create a main idea mobile from that section.

-A model of a completed main idea model hangs in the classroom as a reference for students.
+A model of a completed main idea model hangs in the classroom as a reference.

 Before student pairs begin, the teacher reviews the activity instructions and checks for understanding.